Qqwy/ruby-doctest2/README.md

 # Doctest2

-Documentation testing in Ruby.
+The best kind of documentation is documentation that can never go out of date!

+Doctest2 adds documentation testing capabilities to your existing test suite:
+The code examples in your documentation are now automatically turned into tests!

+Doctest2 integrates with your existing test suite, making it a breeze to add to your project.

-This is split up in multiple gems, so you only pull in what you need:
+Doctest2 is split up in multiple gems, so you only pull in what you need:
 - [doctest2-core](): Common core used by the other gems.
 Does the heavy lifting of extracting and evaluating doctests.
 - [doctest2-rspec](): Wrapper to run doctests as part of a [RSpec]() test suite.
 - [doctest2-minitest](): Wrapper to run doctests as part of a [Minitest]() test suite.